 Esri Terrorist Attacks Storymap.

-In recent years, an increasing number of terrorist attacks have shocked communities around the world, and many of the gravest attacks have occurred in countries like Nigeria, Kenya, Somalia, and Bangladesh, as well as in war-torn locales like Iraq, Syria, and Afghanistan.
+In recent years, an increasing number of terrorist attacks have shocked communities around the world, and many of the worst attacks have occurred in countries like Nigeria, Kenya, Somalia, and Bangladesh, as well as in war-torn locales like Iraq, Syria, and Afghanistan.

 The Terrorist Attacks Storymap, a collaboration between Esri Story Maps and PeaceTech Lab, uses crowdsourced data from Wikipedia to present a chronology of terrorist attacks around the globe.
 Wikipedia moderators include experts in the field of global conflict and terrorism, and the pages driving this story have been revised thousands of times since the start of 2016.
 As a result, the quality of the data on this map is constantly improving.